neoforged/Documentation/docs/resources/server/enchantments/index.md

 The `max_cost` and `min_cost` fields specify boundaries for how much enchanting power is needed to create this enchantment.
 There is a somewhat convoluted procedure to actually make use of these values, however.

 First, the table takes into account the return value of `IBlockExtension#getEnchantPowerBonus()` for the surrounding blocks.
 From this, it calls `EnchantmentHelper#getEnchantmentCost` to derive a 'base level' for each slot.
 This level is shown in-game as the green numbers besides the enchantments in the menu.
-For each enchantment, the base level is modified twice by a random value derived from the item's enchantability (its return value from `IItemExtension#getEnchantmentValue()`), like so:
+For each enchantment, the base level is modified twice by a random value derived from the item's enchantability (its return value extracted from the `DataComponents#ENCHANTABLE` data component via `Enchantable#value`), like so:

 `(Modified Level) = (Base Level) + random.nextInt(e / 4 + 1) + random.nextInt(e / 4 + 1)`, where `e` is the enchantability score.